 Today the undeveloped portions of Fearrington P.U.D.
-(Sections X and XII) lie largely along the southern property line between Galloway Ridge on the west and the Knolls to the east.
+(Sections X) lie largely along the southern property line between Galloway Ridge on the west and the Knolls to the east.
 Weathersfield and East Camden and Millcroft Streets make the north and northeast boundary of this ±124 acre tract.
 Fearrington has 226 dwellings left to build of the 1602 allowed.
+This Sketch Plan Revision Request of February 10, 2012 calls for 226 dwellings as allowed in the P.U.D.
+Approval and is for all remaining dwellings allowed.